ll7/paf22/doc/03_research/03_planning/Implementation.md

 * updated driving status (acting, local path planning)
 * Lanelet data (acting)

-Occupacy grid and Markov Modell
+## Occupancy grid and Markov Modell
+TODO

 ---
 ## Next steps

+* Implement Map Manager to convert data into a compatible type for route planning and to extract additional informations (Speed Limits, trafic signs, traffic lights)
-* Implement the commonroad route planner (old projects and Gitlab TUM)
+* Implement a commonroad route planner (old projects and Gitlab TUM)
 * Analyze Lanelet plan and be familiar with it (Which information can we additionally receive from the plan?)
+* Enrich Lanelet Modell/Map with additional Informations (additional/parallel Lanes, Speed Limits, trafic signs, traffic lights)
-* Choose the Decision Maker (Evaluate Markov Modell in combination with occupacy grid)
+* Choose the Decision Maker (Evaluate Markov Modell in combination with occupancy grid)
 * Read Lidar Sensor data and calculate distances
 * Publish available and needed data (data available in this stage)
 ---